Public Library

 Still other libraries—notably the recently-opened Seattle Public Library—are using wireless communications technologies to allow library staff members to roam through the stacks and reader seating, without being bound to a reference desk, the better to provide support to patrons at the point of contact.

-Photo of daylighting in the children's area of Des Plaines Public Library
+The children's area of Des Plaines Public Library featuring a wall of windows

-Daylighting employed in the children's area at Des Plaines Public Library—Des Plaines, Ill by Lohan Associates
+Daylighting employed in the children's area at Des Plaines Public Library, Des Plaines, IL, by Lohan Associates

 Sustainable design should be a part of every library program so that the building can function efficiently without wasting energy during its lifetime.
 Below is a checklist to ensure that public libraries incorporate sustainable design.
 See WBDG Sustainable Branch for more guidance on sustainable design.